jeftsd/VolusiaCountyHurricaneSurgeDistance/README.md

 3. Import the layer and its data into PostgreSQL using the DB Manager Import/Export feature.
 4. Run the code from the file `calculate_surge_parcels.sql` which will create the `surge_parcels` and then fill it with all of the relevant data, using the geometry from `volusia.gis_parcels`

 NOTE: The CSV may look empty but if you scroll through it there are entries.
 I used the `parcel` table to instantiate the `surge_parcels` table and those empty/null cells are results of `parids` that don't have matching geometries in `volusia.gis_parcels`.
+This is expected behaviour.